RIPE Database Terms and Conditions

-- Users may only conduct queries or submit updates of a nature, rate or volume permitted by the Acceptable Use Policy).
+- A User may only conduct queries or submit updates of a nature, rate or volume permitted by the Acceptable Use Policy.

 - The RIPE NCC records details about all queries and updates for purposes including detecting and preventing unacceptable use.

-- Users may not use the RIPE Database or the data contained therein for advertising, direct marketing, marketing research or similar purposes.
+- A User may not use the RIPE Database or the data contained therein for advertising, direct marketing, marketing research or similar purposes.

-- A User may not re-package, download, compile, re-distribute or re-use any or all of the RIPE Database or the data contained therein unless he does so only with an insubstantial part of the RIPE Database or the data contained therein or when permission to do so is granted by the RIPE NCC.
+- A User may not re-package, download, compile, re-distribute or re-use any or all of the RIPE Database or the data contained therein unless they do so only with an insubstantial part of the RIPE Database or the data contained therein or when permission to do so is granted by the RIPE NCC.